shreya5401/drum-kit-js/README.md

 # drum-kit-js
-Developed a dynamic JavaScript drum kit website with interactive UI, enabling users to play drum sounds through clicks or keyboard inputs.
+Designed and implemented a JavaScript drum kit website, showcasing expertise in front-end development.
+Leveraging event handling and sound integration, users can intuitively play drum sounds by clicking on icons or using assigned keyboard keys, reflecting proficiency in logic implementation and creating engaging web experiences.